hiteshpakhan/ztm_webdevelopment/I- Advanced Javascript - Part01/C- ES5 and ES6/README.md

     const example:-

-    const name = "hitesh";  //you assign the name as hitesh now it can not change in that programe
+    const z = "hitesh";  //you assign the name as hitesh now it can not change in that programe z="pakhan";

+    output:-
+    Uncaught TypeError: Assignment to constant variable.    //it will give the error because the const can not be changed at <anonymous>:2:2

 # let